vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ### 6- Everything freezes even tho the model you are trying to use is small

-This can happen if you have LM Studio running while you are trying to use Ollama and myOfflineAi.
+This can happen if you have LM Studio running while you are trying to use Ollama and myOfflineAi.<br>
+(LM Studio is a program, similar to Ollama, that allows you to run Ai models locally.)

 Solution:<br>
 Eject any model that you have loaded into LM Studio.<br>